OSGeo/gdal/doc/source/drivers/vector/vrt.rst

   The following child elements of **GeometryField** can be defined:

   *  **GeometryType** (optional) : same syntax as OGRVRTLayer-level **GeometryType**.
-Useful when there are several geometry fields.
+Useful when there are multiple geometry fields.
   *  **SRS** (optional) : same syntax as OGRVRTLayer-level **LayerSRS** (note SRS vs LayerSRS).
-Useful when there are several geometry fields.
+Useful when there are multiple geometry fields.
   *  **SrcRegion** (optional) : same syntax as OGRVRTLayer-level **SrcRegion**.
-Useful when there are several geometry fields.
+Useful when there are multiple geometry fields.
   *  **ExtentXMin**, **ExtentYMin**, **ExtentXMax** and **ExtentXMax** (optional) : same syntax as OGRVRTLayer-level elements of same name.
-     Useful when there are several geometry fields.
+     Useful when there are multiple geometry fields.
   *  **XYResolution** (optional, GDAL >= 3.9):
      Resolution for the coordinate precision of the X and Y coordinates.
      Expressed in the units of the X and Y axis of the SRS